 Reserving is first-come-first-serve.
 A deposit of $200 must be paid before a kitten is considered reserved.
-This can be done via cash, check, PayPal or ot her arrangements may be made.
+This can be done via cash, check, Venmo, Zelle, PayPal or other arrangements may be made.
 You can review our Kitten Contract (at the bottom).
 You will need to sign a copy when you pick up your kitten.

 You will be able to pick up your new kitten 8-10 weeks after birth.
 If you need to extend the pickup date we will work with you to find the best suitable time.